 +------------------------+

-✅ Kubernetes OWASP Security Checklist
+✅ Top 10 Kubernetes OWASP Security Checklist (2026)

-• ☐ Containers do NOT run as root
+- ☐ Containers do not run as root

-• ☐ Privileged mode is disabled
+- ☐ Privileged mode is disabled

 securityContext: